 There is a growing phenomenon of people who can’t seem to survive without their cell phones and/or Internet access.
 They have a compulsion to stay connected 24/7.
-When they go on vacation, they won’t leave without their technology They actually develop anxiety when they’re electronically disconnected from the rest of the world.
-The thought of unplugging causes panic and a foreboding sense loss and confusion.
+When they go on vacation, they won’t leave without their technology.
+They actually develop anxiety when they’re electronically disconnected from the rest of the world.
+The thought of unplugging causes panic and a foreboding sense of loss and confusion.

 In a way, I understand this.
 In my work technology is an essential element, which without I could not accomplish much.
 For those rare times when I lose my Internet connection, I feel helpless because so much of what I do requires access to Cyberspace—such as composing this blog entry.

 Yet, when I end my workday, I can make it without being online.
 Yes, the World Wide Web is a nice tool and a convenient resource, but it is just a tool, nothing more; it is not essential to life and living.
 I can survive without it.
 Mobile devices are just tools, nothing more; they aren't essential to life and living.
 Click To Tweet

 On my recent trip, I chose not to lug my laptop.
 As such, I went 90-plus hours without checking email.
 What a pleasant break!
 True, I did pay for it when I returned, with hundreds of messages clamoring for my attention and requiring a full day to wade through, but the respite from the information superhighway was wonderfully refreshing.